geohotstan/give-llm-debugger/README.md

 - Unittests and typechecking to offload code understanding to machine
 - Well scoped code is always good, because it prunes the space of potential `1.`.

-Still codebases are pretty big and it's still very cumbersome for a human to sift through every LOC, though effective in improving understanding.
+Still codebases are pretty big and it's still very cumbersome for a human to sift through every LOC, though still effective in improving understanding.
-It's still difficult for most humans to achieve full code understanding.
+It's difficult for most humans to achieve full code understanding.
 For those who do manage to achieve it, they're likely maintainers of the codebase as they have indexed the entire codebase into their memory.

 Some existing pitfalls:
 - For `1.` specifically, it's easier to reason about in the start of the codepath rather than later.
-The more transformations values in the locals and globals have gone through, the more prone to error it becomes.
+The more transformations values in the locals and globals have gone through, the more blurry the expected values become.
 - Complicated non-linear code is harder to understand than linear ones.
 For example for code that does recursion many many times, it's very tedious to trace it LOC by LOC, so the expected values at the output of the recursion becomes blurry.

 ---